griffincalme/ExperimentalScripts/README.md

 # ExperimentalScripts
-Some things I've written to solve little problems or out of curiosity
+Some things I've written to solve problems or satisfy curiosity

 -----